urnathan/joust/README.md

 Patterns are literal matches, with the following extensions:

 * Leading and trailing whitespace is elided.
 If you must match such space, use a regexp escpe.

-* A leadeing `^` will anchor a particlar pattern at the start of line (regardless of `matchSol`).
+* A leading `^` will anchor a particlar pattern at the start of line (regardless of `matchSol`).

 * A trailing `$` will anchor at the end of line.
+(The options are useful if you need to anchor a whole set of lines.)

+* Whitespace matches any sequence of whitespace.

+* Variable expansions are denoted by `$VAR` or `${VAR}`.
+These are matched literally.

+* To match a literal `$` use `${}`.

+* Captures are denoted by `{VAR:REGEXP}`, which if the match is successful set the variable to the text the regexp matched.
+Posix extended regexps are used.

+* Plain regexps are simply captures without a variable: `{:REGEXP}`.

+* The regexp can contain a variable expansion, which is matched literally (not asa regexp itself).
+The above `$VAR` or `${VAR}` syntax does that.
+As before `${}` will obtain a literal `$`, but you might need to escape that with `\`, because of its meaning in a REGEXP.

+* Patterns can contain variables whose value has not yet been determined.
+These patterns will not match at that point.
+If Ezio can determine the variable will never have a value set until too late, an error is given.
+This is particularly signficant with DAG matching, where later patterns of the DAG contain expansion captured from earlier patterns.

 ## DRAKE: Dynamic Response And Keyboard Emulation